 I mean, even so, a lot of my clients, and when I’m judging, even and they go wrong and I ring my bell and they go, “Oh my God, I’m so sorry, I’m so sorry.”
 I went “Well, hang on a minute, do you know, it’s not a problem, you don’t need to apologize.
 It happened.”

 We go wrong.
 End of.
 Our minds go blank.
 We’ve all been in that moment and if any rider says they haven’t, they’re lying, and if anybody who trains and teaches or judges and has ridden, and said they haven’t been in that moment, they’re lying again.

-I’m sorry because we all have been in that moment, where “Oh my God, do I turn left, do I turn right, is it a circle, is it 10 metres, is it 15 metres?”
+I’m sorry because we all have been in that moment, where “Oh my God, do I turn left, do I turn right, is it a circle, is it 10 meters, is it 15 meters?”
 Do you know, it happens.
 It’s just how it is I’m afraid.
 We are not infallible.
 We are human.
 We make mistakes, we make errors.

 But that was my worst one.
 That cost me quite a lot I guess.
 That error of call.